| This '97 Toyota Tacoma has

 members, Matt began the process of transforming his brand

 new, stock Toyota into a Twisted Tacoma.
-Perhaps the

 biggest attitude-adjustment made to any truck is a